-- 1. FGC Application for Admission; - Residency Declaration portion of the admission application.
-In support of the declaration students must provide acceptable documents, as prescribed by Florida Statute, which support the petition for Florida residency classification, as defined for the purpose of assessing tuition - 3.
-Official transcript reflecting high school completion from a qualified/credible high school, and/or satisfactory completion of a qualified high school equivalency diploma, i.e., GED®, and/or a signed and notarized home school affidavit attesting to the student's successful completion of a home education program as prescribed by state statute in which high school completion was achieved, if applicable for course

-- selection, i.e., to meet pre-req requirement. - English, reading, and/or mathematics assessment scores, and/or official transcripts from other postsecondary institutions attended by the student may be required in order to satisfy course pre-requisites.
+- 1. FGC Application for Admission; - 2.
+Official transcript reflecting high school completion from a qualified/credible high school, satisfactory completion of a qualified high school equivalency diploma, i.e., GED®, or a signed and notarized home school affidavit attesting to the student's successful completion of a home education program as prescribed by state statute for the state in which high school completion was achieved.
+Foreign educational transcripts must be evaluated by a foreign credential evaluation and translation service approved by the National Association of Credential Evaluation Services (NACES); - 3.
+English, reading, and/or mathematics assessment scores, and/or official transcripts from other postsecondary institutions attended by the student may be required in order to satisfy course prerequisites.
+Foreign educational transcripts must be evaluated by a foreign credential evaluation and translation service approved by the National Association of Credential Evaluation Services (NACES).

-A non-degree seeking/personal enrichment student who intends to pursue a program of study must contact the Office of Advising to request a change in status.
-Appropriate admission requirements must be met in accordance with the change in status.
+A non-degree seeking/personal enrichment student who intends to pursue a program of study must contact Advising Services to request a change in status.
+Appropriate admission requirements for the new program must be met in accordance with the change in status.